 We can remove the columns that are less interesting, and keep only the user agent type, brand and operating system.
 It seems that we only have bot or browser here, most of them used via Internet Explorer on Windows.

 The referer tells you where your customers are coming from.
 The referer field is detected by DSS as being a URL, though a small percentage of them seems to be invalid (red part of the quality assessing bar).
-Let's filter by invalid values: click on the "referer" column, and select the "On validity" / "Invalid rows only" in the "Filter" part of the menu.
+Let's filter by invalid values: click on the "referer" column, and select the "Filter" option in the menu.
+Then, select the "NOK" option to see only the fields which are invalid.

 Now, we have only one line left.
 It seems that the invalid field contains the string "-".
 A contextual menu pops up when selecting this value.
-Select "Clear cells with this value" to have a cleaned referer, ready to be parsed.
+Select "Clear cells equal to -" to have a cleaned referer, ready to be parsed.

 Let's open again the contextual menu by clicking on the referer column, and choose "Split into host, port ... "